use-package User Manual

 (use-package foo)

 This declaration is equivalent to using require (see Named Features in GNU Emacs Lisp Reference Manual), with some use-package specific error handling added in.
-Just like require, it needs the package ‘foo’ to be installed and available via your load-path (see Installing packages).
+Just like require, it needs the package ‘foo’ to be installed and available via your load-path (see Installing packages automatically).

 To evaluate some Lisp before the ‘foo’ package is loaded, use the :init keyword: